© 2023 CyberNews- Latest tech news,

 However, you might find that certain types of internet usage lead to more throttling than others.
 ISPs that have a ‘fast lane’ deal with Netflix for example, might throttle the streaming of content on a competitor like Disney Plus or Amazon Prime, in order to manipulate the behavior of its users.

-Some services pay for ‘fast lanes’ for their content, and ISPs happily take that payment.
+Some services pay for faster internet speeds, known as 'fast lanes,' available to subscribers who pay for premium subscriptions.
+This benefits both the service providers and ISPs but disadvantages regular users.
 But all this depends on an ISP being able to see what content you are using.
 After all, your ISP can’t slow your Netflix connection if it can’t see that you’re using Netflix.

 Is ISP throttling illegal?